Open-STEM/IntroToRoboticsV2/course/driving/IMU.rst

 Introduction:
 -------------

-The XRP's circuit board contains avery useful sensor called an inertial measurement unit (IMU).
+The XRP's circuit board contains a very useful sensor called an inertial measurement unit (IMU).
 This sensor uses several internal senors to determine what direction the robot is pointing in, as well as the acceleration in its primary directions.